GARDENING MISINFORMATION

 WHAT IS THEIR AGENDA?

-So why all the hate?
+Why all this confusing misinformation?
 What is their agenda?
 Why mock attempts to share the actual science?
-Why is the OP so upset that there is an awakening group that does want to steward the land and garden for wildlife?
-Could that touch some of her reputation, profits, or the backers of this popular blog that is covered in garden-related advertising?
+Why is the OP so upset that there are more and more people who want to steward the land and garden for wildlife?

 WHY NOT DO SOMETHING POSITIVE?